ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/controllers.md

 ## Section summary

 In this section we saw the AAA approach collaborating gracefully with My Tested ASP.NET Core MVC.
-However, I know you remember reading earlier about an easier way of arranging the model state and more fluent testing options for the view result models.
+However, I know you remember reading earlier about an easier way of arranging the model state and additional fluent testing options for the view result models.
 You can learn about them in the [Models](/tutorial/models.html) section!